 And why Tango?

 The world appears to us in fragments.
 Each corporation offers you an essential fragment of your life at a price that market studies ensure profits.
 But life is not life for entire humans if it does not flow like the current of a river.
 What was evident for Heraclitus is absent today.
 Ordinary humans settle for their subscription-based life and savor this here, have fun with that there, are embraced by something different in another place, and later go to sleep without themselves.
 The large global companies sell them time, and they call it "Lifetime", yes, a registered trademark, they wake them up in the morning with "Awakening", according to branding formulas, they feed them with "Meals", etc., etc. With their black magic tricks, they not only rename what makes up our lives, but more, they place themselves at the beginning, in the baptism of everything real, naming everything that makes up life as if they were gods, re-producing what makes life possible from its naming.
 They don't have to rename things.
-They legally register the names that things already have, and from then on, life is made up of the products that you couldn't get if you didn't subscribe to their services.
+They legally register the names that things already have, and from then on, life is made up of the products you couldn't get if you didn't subscribe to their services.
 Do you want to be happy?
 They offer you various solutions for that problem, what you lack, and what they lead you to think you lack.
 The words now say something that is on the shelves; they are objective; they name merchandise, more or less abstract, and all with their logos.
-And that ordinary human beings have faith in the satisfaction that these products promise, even though the sensitivity of their bodies and organs lets them know that these products do nothing but weaken them.
+And that ordinary human beings have faith in the satisfaction these products promise, even though the sensitivity of their bodies and organs lets them know that these products do nothing but weaken them.
 Finally, the force of conviction with which marketing invests its products leads them to ignore it, to deny the signs and symptoms of alienation and dissolution of their own existences, and to continue consuming.

 All will go this way until it crosses a horizon, and then these marketing techniques become ineffective.